zBalachandar/Tokyo-Olympic-Data-Analytics-Azure-End-To-End-Data-Engineering-Project-12/README.md

 1. Navigate to Azure Databricks within the Azure portal and create a workspace within the previously established resource group and launch it.
 2. Configuring Compute in Databricks
 3. Create a new notebook within Databricks and rename it appropriately, reflecting its purpose or the dataset it pertains to.
-4. Establishing a Connection to Azure Data Lake Storage (ADLS)
+4. Establishing a Connection to Azure Data Lake Storage (ADLS).
 5. Using the credentials (Client ID, Tenant ID, Secret), write the appropriate code in the Databricks notebook to mount ADLS.
 6. Writing Data Transformations mount ADLS Gen2 to Databricks.
 7. Writing Transformed Data to ADLS Gen2.